What Is Creationism?

 My only real hope is that you get a better understanding of it than what you would by reading a contemptuous and anti-christian hit piece like that Wikipedia article.

-I also hope that you can see, perhaps, the driving motivation for young earth creationism is not ‘fundamentalism’ or ‘anti-science’, but simply that as Christians we believe the Bible is true, something the majority of the Western world has believed for 2000 years, and something which we have good reasons to believe.
+I also hope that you can see, perhaps, the driving motivation for young earth creationism is not ‘fundamentalism’ or ‘anti-science’, but simply that as Christians we believe the Bible is true.
+This is something the majority of the Western world has believed for 2000 years.
+It is something which we have good reasons to believe.

 Finally, I also hope that you can see that this is not a war between ‘religion’ and ‘science’.
 Science is a method, it’s a systematic way of understanding the physical, natural world, and scientific data can be interpreted differently depending on your starting assumptions.